 Blue light glasses are designed to filter out blue light to reduce the negative effects associated with blue light exposure.

 A study published in the Journal Of Adolescent Health (2015) reported that teenagers who wore blue light glasses in the evening while using a digital device had healthier circadian rhythms than those who didn’t wear blue light glasses.

 If you spend a significant amount of time in front of your computer or other digital device during the evening hours, wearing computer glasses or adding blue light filters to your lenses can help you get the good night’s sleep you’ve been dreaming about.

 Computer glasses are available with or without a prescription, and are customized to meet your visual needs and lifestyle.

-To learn more about computer glasses or about adding blue light filters to your lenses, call Switalski Eye Care in Plano today.
+To learn more about computer glasses or about adding blue light filters to your lenses, call Switalski Eye Care in East Plano today.
 Your rested self will thank you.